bred91/Computational-Intelligence/lab2/README.md

 ## Notes
 In this second lab, the aim is to solve the Lab1 problem through an EA.
+Unfortunately, It was "Crunch Time" at  work, so I had very little time to do everything. :/

 The results were very close to the A* algorithm for small N values.
-For large N, where A* became computationally unsustainable, this algorithm performed very well, with a very good level of "purity" of the solution and very short calculation times (for N = 1000 it took just under 3 minutes! ).
+For larger Ns, where A* became computationally unsustainable, this algorithm performed very well, with a very good level of "purity" of the solution and very short calculation times (for N = 1000 it took just under 3 minutes!!! ).

 | N | W(Cost) | Bloat | Elapsed Time |
 | --| ------- | ----- | ----------- |